 Update: The preceding article was written in 2004.
 In 2008, a major supplier of goose down contacted us to say that a very small quantity of goose down, purportedly from Siberia, had become available on the market by special advance order.

 He also noted that this goose down was in no way superior to an average 800 fill white goose down from Hungary, Poland or Canada.

 We couldn't help but feel that this supplier's offer to us was perhaps, in some way, inspired by this article.
-Obviously, we do not offer any products with "Siberian down".
+Obviously, we still do not offer any products with "Siberian down".